Cover Image Credit: Pixabay

-For those who love a good dose of adventure will not be able to resist themselves from embarking on a journey in the rainforests of Sri Lanka.
+For those who love a good dose of adventure will not be able to resist themselves from embarking on a journey in these spots for trekking in Sri Lanka.
 There is no such thing as elephant trekking but if you want, you can enjoy an elephant safari on the back of pachyderm.
 If you too are planning a trip to Sri Lanka, going for a hike in the country seems like a perfect activity to soak in the beauty and charm of this place.